General Questions about Matter

 Minimum OS Required for IOS device: iOS16.2 or later.

-Apple support to set up HomePod, HomePod mini, Apple TV, or iPad as a Matter Hub.
+Apple supports setting up HomePod, HomePod mini, or Apple TV as a Matter Hub.

 Samsung (Click here for more information):